-This annual summer concert tradition brings live bands to the grounds in front of the Conservatory Wednesday evenings.
+The annual summer concert tradition brings live bands to the grounds in front of the Conservatory Wednesday evenings.
 Food, treats and drinks are available for purchase or pack a picnic and bring a blanket along for a summer dinner with music.
 Each week, there is entertainment for children included in the evening.
 In past years, this has included a bounce house, lawn games and a climbing wall.
 Please see the website for more information about weekly offerings.

 Make it a Story Break?
 Bring along A Bowl Full of Peace by Caren Stelson, one of our many talented, local authors of children’s books.
 This book and its upper grades companion book, Sachiko: A Nagasaki Bomb Survivor’s Story, tell the true story of a young girl who survived the WWII bombing.

 Had enough tranquility?
 Head next door.
 Como Town Amusement Park offers a great mix of rides and attractions that will appeal mainly to kids ages 2-12.
 They range from the extra-gentle choo-choo train to the Tiger Trax junior roller coaster (and we even know a few adults who really enjoyed the Soaring Eagle zip line).
-It’s also possible to purchase admission ($5 per child) to play in Hodge-Podge park with its flashy splash pad.
+It’s also possible to purchase points to play in Hodge-Podge park with its flashy splash pad.

-Take a spin on the antique Cafesjian’s Carousel – $3 per rider over 1 year, Memorial Day Weekend through Labor Day.
+Take a spin on the beautiful antique Cafesjian’s Carousel – $3 per rider over 1 year, Memorial Day Weekend through Labor Day.
 FREE rides are offered on the following dates: May 31, June 28, July 26, Aug 30, and Sept 27, 2022.

 Play a round of mini golf.
 The course is open Memorial Day through Labor Day, Mon-Sat: 10am-10pm and Sun: 11am-9pm.
 Choose to play either 9, 18 or 27 wholes.
 Prices range from $6-$12/pp depending on age and number of holes played.